Also called quadriplegia, it results from a severe spinal cord injury.

-Therapists use a technology known as functional neuromuscular stimulation in which electrodes are used to stimulate the patient’s muscles.
+Therapists use a technology known as functional neuromuscular stimulation, in which electrodes are used to stimulate the patient’s muscles.

 Undamaged peripheral nerves are prompted by functional neuromuscular stimulation, causing the paralyzed muscles to contract.

-While undergoing functional neuromuscular stimulation, a person can also ride a bicycle to improve heart and muscle function and prevent muscle atrophy.
+While undergoing functional neuromuscular stimulation, a person can ride a bicycle to improve heart and muscle function and prevent muscle atrophy.

 A complicated surgical procedure, known as a tendon transfer, can be performed to facilitate greater use of the arms and hands.

-A nonessential muscle that has a nerve function is transferred in this process to the arm or shoulder to help restore function.
+An extrinsic muscle that has a nerve function is transferred in this process to the arm or shoulder to help restore function.

 Complications of tetraplegia